Kirkdale

 The area of Trench II became a workshop for the rebuilding work.
 The destruction of the old church was so extensive that much of the previous structure required to be rebuilt, but the previous church seems to have been used as the basic template for the new foundations.

 The sundial was placed over the south doorway, by then clearly the main entrance to the building.
 The basic form of the south doorway is attributed to this phase of work.
-There can be no certainty that the sundial was built in to the new church as it was constructed, but the general dating of the fabric suggests this was so.
+There can be no certainty that the sundial was built into the new church as it was constructed, but the general dating of the fabric suggests this was so.

 Kirkdale is now recognised to have been at the forefront of contemporary English architecture, with comparisons even to Westminster and comparisons with Deerhurst.
 There may have been influence from Ealdred Archbishop of York from 1061 to 1069, who had also been bishop of Worcester and who later crowned William the Conqueror at Westminster on Christmas Day 1066.
 Orm Gamalson held property in York, and may well have been subject to Ealdred’s ideas.
 It might have been Ealdred who influenced Orm Gamalson to commission the inscription.
 Ealdred was a diplomat, almost a ‘prince bishop’.

 The stone for the rebuilding was from local sources and reused material.
-If the stone came from the quarry of North Grimston near Wharram Percy, 27km south east of Kirkdale,.
-This might have been an asset of Orm Gamal’s family.
+If the stone came from the quarry of North Grimston near Wharram Percy, 27km south east of Kirkdale, this might have been an asset of Orm Gamal’s family.

 There was a continued importance of symbolism and the sundial was replete with sophisticated allusions, with symbolic and liturgical meaning, and resonances of Romanitas.